Ultrasound during pregnancy

 Yes.
 The kind you get depends on what your provider is checking for and how far along you are in pregnancy.
 All ultrasounds use a tool called a transducer that uses sound waves to create pictures of your baby on a computer.
 The most common kinds of ultrasound are:

 - Transvaginal ultrasound.
 This kind of ultrasound is done through the vagina (birth canal).
 You lay on your back on an exam table with your feet in stirrups.
-Your provider moves a thin transducer into your vagina.
+Your provider moves a thin transducer shaped like a wand into your vagina.
 You may feel some pressure from the transducer, but it shouldn’t cause pain.
 Your bladder needs to be empty or just partly full.
 This kind of ultrasound also takes about 20 minutes.

 In special cases, your provider may use these kinds of ultrasound to get more information about your baby: